yqm0nk3y/EthanProject/README.md

 can u make them
-help build the boat and all the people in the team shares boats can u make them reply to me can u give me an admin panel to give me block or spawn anything
+help build the boat and all the people in the team shares boats can u make them reply to me can u add more obstacles diffrent! i want them to ride the boat with me